Chapter 5 Writing models in NIMBLE’s dialect of BUGS

 NIMBLE supports most of the distributions allowed in BUGS and JAGS.
 Table 5.1 lists the distributions that are currently supported, with their default parameterizations, which match those of BUGS15.
 NIMBLE also allows one to use alternative parameterizations for a variety of distributions as described next.
 See Section 12.2 to learn how to write new distributions using nimbleFunctions.

 Table 5.1: Distributions with their default order of parameters.
-The value of the random variable is denoted by \(x\).
+The value of the random variable is given by \(x\).

 Name Usage Density Lower Upper